zenml-io/blog.zenml.io/_posts/2022-09-01-zero-thirteen-release.md

 We heard you!
 And in this release, we present to you the long-awaited Spark integration!

 With Spark, this release brings distributed processing into the ZenML toolkit.
-You can now run heavy data processing workloads across machines/clusters as part of your MLOps pipeline and leverage on all the distributed processing goodies that come with Spark.
+You can now run heavy data-processing workloads across machines/clusters as part of your MLOps pipeline and leverage on all the distributed processing goodies that come with Spark.

 We showcased how to use it in our community meetup on 17th August 2022 👇
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ai366Y3UoXY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>